 - Increased sales/revenue

 These partnerships can take many forms.
-Typically, they are affiliate, referral, or influencer relationships facilitated by AP—as those are most common—but can extend to co-marketing, brand-to-brand partnerships, sponsorships, reseller relationships, technical integrations or even loyalty programs.
+Typically, they are affiliate, referral, or influencer relationships facilitated by AP—as those are most common—but can extend to co-marketing, brand-to-brand partnerships, sponsorships, reseller relationships, technical integrations or even loyalty programmes.

 How has B2B partnership marketing evolved to what it is today?